Dawn-LX/VidSGG-BIG/tools_draft/readme.md

 these scripts are  draft

-it's good if they can benefit you
+see if they can benefit you for some issues.